dipendra-mule/conducky/website/docs/user-guide/navigation.md

 1. **First-time users**: Directed to global dashboard with "No events" message
 2. **Single event users**: Directed to that event's dashboard
 3. **Multi-event users**: Directed to global dashboard showing all events
-4. **SuperAdmins**: Directed to system admin dashboard with full system navigation
+4. **System Admins**: Directed to system admin dashboard with full system navigation

 ### Authentication State